This Easy Edamame Salad is made with crunchy vegetables and peanuts tossed with a Thai-inspired Spicy Peanut Dressing.

 Stir cooked quinoa, cooked edamame, cabbage, baby spinach, carrots, peanuts, and jalapeño (if using) in a serving bowl or dish.

-Pour dressing over salad and garnish with roasted peanuts, Thai basil, cilantro, green onions, and lime wedges if desired.
+Pour dressing over salad, toss until evenly coated, and garnish with roasted peanuts, Thai basil, cilantro, green onions, and lime wedges if desired.

 Cover and refrigerate up to 3 days.